backstage/backstage/docs/faq/technical.md

 ---
-id: Technical FAQs
+id: technical
-title: Technical FAQs
+title: Technical FAQ
-description: All FAQs related to Technical
+description: Technical FAQ
 ---

 ### What technology does Backstage use?